philipturner/apm-roadmap/Documentation/SiC Build Sequences/README.md

 Related document: [SiliconCarbide.md](https://gist.github.com/philipturner/d9b02836d65e63c0bd875c6fbbc4cc7f)

 Reverses the conclusion of the previous document, which stated that a build sequence compiler cannot be designed.
 However, the scope of geometries buildable with the new primitives is too small to be of practical use.
-Ideas for removing this limitation will not be discussed.
+Ideas for removing this limitation are omitted for clarity.

 ## How to Access